REV4L/MiniprojektJavaPostgres/README.md

 Fetches the name of an organizer.

 ### `getOrganizers(id_organizatorja INT) RETURNS RECORD`
-Retrieves organizer details.
+Retrieves detailed information about an organizer.

 ### `update_organizator(id_organizatorja INT, ime TEXT, priimek TEXT, geslo TEXT, email TEXT) RETURNS VOID`
-Updates organizer details.
+Updates the details of an organizer.

 ### `create_user(ime TEXT, priimek TEXT, geslo TEXT, email TEXT) RETURNS VOID`
-Creates a new organizer and corresponding settings entry.
+Creates a new organizer and adds default settings for the user.

 ### `getFont(id_settings INT) RETURNS TEXT`
-Retrieves font settings of an organizer.
+Retrieves font settings for an organizer.

 ---